unl-ml-art/generative-visual-ReactiveResonance/README.md

 ## Abstract

-Spotify has an artist feature for a seven second video loop to replace a song's album art while viewing a song on the phone app in fullscreen.
+Spotify has an artist feature for a custom seven second video loop to replace a song's album art while viewing a song on the phone app in fullscreen.
 I personally find the feature annoying, however, keeping with my class theme of generative musicians I thought this would be a perfect application for BigGAN truncation videos.
 I plan to make one to accompany my project 2 generation assisted song.

 ## Model/Data